bainash10/Hall-Booking/README.md

 2. **Database Setup**:
-- Import the `database.sql` file into your MySQL database.
+- Import the `hall_booking.sql` file into your MySQL database.
 - Update `config.php` with your database credentials.

 3. **File Permissions**: